Desert safari, an unforgettable day

 We continued our journey in jeeps to the Bedouin village, about 25 km away, among the interesting hills of the Hurghada desert.

-Visiting the Bedouin village is an opportunity to see how traditional Bedouin life looks like.
+Visiting the Bedouin village is an opportunity to see what traditional Bedouin life looks like.

 They live in wooden tents and herd camels and goats.